vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:

+* multi-gpu in training

+* multi-gpu in testing

-* add multi-gpu, do benchmark
+* multi-gpu benchmark

 * group convolution -> try same parameter